 GOBI is an international partnership of institutions committed to advancing the scientific basis for conserving biological diversity in the marine environment.
 In particular, GOBI contributes expertise, knowledge and data to support the Convention on Biological Diversity’s efforts to identify ecologically and biologically significant marine areas (EBSAs) by assisting a range of intergovernmental, regional and national organisations to use and develop data, tools and methodologies.

 GOBI also undertakes research that will generate new science to enhance the value of EBSAs and their utility for promoting environmental protection and management for specific areas of the world’s oceans.
 The intention is ultimately to reduce the rate of biodiversity loss through the application of ecosystem approaches to the management of human activities, and to support the establishment of networks of representative marine protected areas in national and international waters.
 In 2016, GOBI secured funding from the German International Climate Initiative (IKI) in support of a 5-year programme of multidisciplinary research to further GOBI’s work in conserving biodiversity in the deep seas and open oceans.

 GOBI’s objectives are:

-- To provide focus and support for an international scientific collaboration to assist States and relevant regional and global organisations to describe ecologically and biologically significant areas using the best available scientific data, tools and methods.
+- To drive and support an international scientific collaboration to assist governments and relevant regional and global organisations to identify ecologically and biologically significant areas of the ocean using the best available scientific data, tools and methods.

-- To provide guidance on how the Convention on Biological Diversity’s scientific criteria and United Nations resolutions can be interpreted and applied towards management, including representative networks of marine protected areas.
+- To provide guidance on how the Convention on Biological Diversity’s EBSA criteria and United Nations resolutions can be interpreted and applied to inform management, including the designation of representative networks of marine protected areas.